 The older I get, the less makeup I wear.
 I still love the ritual of applying it, but I've opted for a more natural look over the past few years.
 I used to go all out on a daily basis—we're talking full-coverage foundation, concealer, highlighter, the whole nine.
 I liked my skin to look flawless (in a makeup-veiled sort of way) for any activity—work, school, you name it.
 These days, I tend to wear that face only when I'm going out, which isn't all that often, so basically I live in sheer foundations and BB creams.
 But!
 That doesn't mean I don't still appreciate a high-coverage foundation.
 So I had to give the new highest high-coverage option that's selling like crazy at Sephora (the number-two best-selling foundation online) a shot.

-I first try Huda Beauty's #FauxFilter Foundation over the weekend (days before Halloween), when I transform my face into a Día De Los Muertos sugar skull.
+I first try Huda Beauty's #FauxFilter Foundation days before Halloween, when I transform my face into a Día De Los Muertos sugar skull.
 I need something to completely camouflage any trace of redness or blemishes.
-October has been abnormally hot in LA, and I can feel myself sweating as I start to apply it.
+It's abnormally hot in LA, and I can feel myself sweating as I start to apply it.
 I use a Beautyblender (the brand suggests the Huda Beauty brush, but I prefer a sponge) and instantly notice how pigmented the foundation is.
 It's covering everything but doesn't feel cakey.
 It even holds up as I sweat through the rest of my makeup session.